 There are three orthopedic surgeons who also have their MA in Bioethics, according to Google.
 There’s soon to be four.
 I recently graduated with a Master’s in Bioethics from the MD/MA combined degree program offered jointly by LLU’s School of Medicine and School of Religion.
 Double-count some med school classes, inject a light year between junior and senior year (maybe sophomore and junior), and come away with a better understanding of humanity and what is right.
 It’s a pretty good deal.

 My other interests are politics, economics, gardening, and pursuing a few close friendships––most of all with my wife.
 I’m usually a private person, but I’m honored to share with you my perspective on what remains of my medical school experience and what I’ve learned along the way.

 Read Ryan’s posts

-I’m entering my third year of graduate school as part of the MD/PhD combined degree program at LLU.
+I’m entering my fourth year of graduate school as part of the MD/PhD combined degree program at LLU.
 I’m doing neuroscience research with Dr. Salvador Soriano, investigating cholesterol dysregulation in neurodegenerative diseases such as Alzheimer’s.
 A proud geek, I’m a music lover and avid technophile.
 At home, I’m surrounded by a number of computers as well as my long-suffering wife of four years.

 Read Michael’s posts